FoxIO-LLC/ja4/technical_details/JA4.md

 002f,0035,009c,009d,1301,1302,1303,c013,c014,c02b,c02c,c02f,c030,cca8,cca9 = 8daaf6152771
 ```

+If there are no ciphers, then the value of JA4_b is set to `000000000000`
+We do this rather than running a sha256 hash of nothing as this makes it clear to the user when a field has no values.

 ### Extension hash:
 A 12 character truncated sha256 hash of the list of extensions, sorted by hex value, followed by the list of signature algorithms, in the order that they appear (not sorted).